Last updated: 06-04-2023

 Fig. 3 – A woodblock print detail showing the shedding of Tripitaka’s mortal body (larger version).
 From Mr. Li Zhuowu’s Literary Criticism of Journey to the West (late-16th to early-17th century).

 The Thirty-Six Stratagems (Sanshiliu ji, 三十六計, c.
 5th-6th-cent.), a collection of military, political, and civil tactics, contains a plan known as “The Golden Cicada Sheds its Shell” (Jinchan tuoke, 金蟬脫殼), which entails leaving a decoy that distracts the enemy while the losing force is retreating.
-I’m not sure if this directly influenced the celestial’s title, but it at least shows the name was known long before Journey to the West was published.
+I’m not sure if this directly influenced the celestial’s title, but it at least shows that the name was known long before Journey to the West was published.

 The strategy is actually used by a tiger demon in chapter 20:

 Whipping out the iron rod, Pilgrim [Sun Wukong] shouted, “Catch him!”
 Eight Rules [Zhu Bajie] at once attacked with even greater ferocity, and the monster fled in defeat.
 “Don’t spare him,” yelled Pilgrim.
 “We must catch him!”
 Wielding rod and rake, the two of them gave chase down the mountain.
-In panic, the monster resorted to the trick of the gold cicada casting its shell: he rolled on the ground and changed back into the form of a tiger.
+In panic, the monster resorted to the trick of the gold cicada casting its shell (emphasis added): he rolled on the ground and changed back into the form of a tiger.
 Pilgrim and Eight Rules would not let up.
 Closing in on the tiger, they intended to dispose of him once and for all.
 When the monster saw them approaching, he again stripped himself of his own hide and threw the skin over a large piece of rock, while his true form changed into a violent gust of wind heading back the way he had come.
 (Wu & Yu, 2012, vol. 1, p.
-401). (emphasis mine)
+401).

 The depiction of the novelistic Xuanzang surely and constantly associates him and his entourage with Chan.
 Revealing examples can readily be found in both narrative content and such titular couplets as “Tripitaka does not forget his origin; / The Four Sages test the Chan Mind” (chapter 24); “The Child’s tricky transformations confuse the Chan Mind; / Ape, Horse, Spatula, and Wood Mother-all are lost” (chapter 40); “The Chan Lord, taking food, has demonic conception; / Yellow Dame brings water to dissolve perverse pregnancy” (chapter 53); “Rescuing Tuoluo, Chan Nature is secure; / Escaping defilement, the Mind of Dao is pure” (chapter 67); “Mind Monkey envies Wood Mother; / The demon lord plots to devour Chan” (chapter 85); and “Chan, reaching Jade-Flower, convenes an assembly; / Mind Monkey, Wood, and Earth take in disciples” (chapter 88) (Wu & Yu, 2012, vol. 1, pp. 64-65).